lmcrean/Crocodile-Kingdom/README.md

 <img src="assets/media/issues/1.2b.gif" width=500>

-<i>"I need a quick feedback loop that suggests how I'm doing as I play the game."</i>
+<i>"As a player, I need a quick feedback loop that suggests how I'm doing as I play the game."</i>

 HTML:
 ```html